Pricing, Products, and Refund Policy

 - Solo 401(k) Roth Contributions

 Partnering with Rocket Dollar

 Fundraising with Rocket Dollar

 Specific State Rules

 What is the Roth IRA 5-year withdrawal rule?

-The Roth IRA 5 year rule allows you to withdraw investment earnings or Roth Conversions without penalty if you keep the earnings in an account for at least 5 years after contributing.
+The Roth IRA, a 5-year rule, allows you to withdraw investment earnings or Roth Conversions without penalty if you keep the gains in an account for at least five years after contributing.

 What should I keep in mind?

 - The 5-year rule begins on January 1 of the calendar year you made your first contributions (not opening an account) to any Roth IRA.
 After this, you can withdraw investment earnings (distributions) tax-free.

 - You can always withdraw contributions from your Roth IRA at any time.
 Investment earnings must remain until cleared by the 5 Year Roth Rule.